joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 </div>

 #### Evaluation
-We then evaluated these frameworks against a set of factors critical to delivering our web application in the leanest and most efficient manner given the tight time schedule.
+We evaluated these frameworks against a set of factors critical to delivering our web application in the leanest and most efficient manner given the tight time schedule.
 A summary of these factors is presented below:

 | Evaluation Criteria             | Waterfall                                                                                                                                                                          | Scrum                                                                                                                                                                                     |
 | :------------------------------ | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |